-The town will make reasonable accommodations for qualified individuals with known disabilities unless doing so would result in an undue hardship.
+The town will provide reasonable accommodations for qualified individuals with known disabilities or for a sincerely held religious belief, as required by law, unless doing so would result in an undue hardship for the town.
 This policy governs all aspects of employment, including selection, job assignment, compensation, discipline, termination, and access to benefits and training.